TotallyTaku/TotallyTaku/README.md

 - 👋 Hi, I’m @TotallyTaku
 - 👀 I’m interested in ...
-Cars, Space, getting better at coding
+Cars, and Embedded Systems
 - 🌱 I’m currently learning ...
-Python
+Python and C
-- 💞️ I’m looking to collaborate on ... many projects including small apps and small games as I get better.
-- 📫 How to reach me ...
-For now, I'll stay anon.
+- 📫 For now, I'll stay anon.

 <!---
 TotallyTaku/TotallyTaku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.